Ad1tyaV/Ad1tyaV/README.md

 - 👋 Hi, I’m @Ad1tyaV
 - 👀 I’m interested in Full Stack Development.
 - 👀 I’m familiar with Django Rest Framework on backend and React JS, React Native, Flutter on frontend.
+- 👀 I predominantly use C++ for problem solving for DSA, I'm also decent with Java and Python.
 - 🌱 I’m currently exploring Cloud.
 - 💞️ I’m looking to collaborate on building cool and useful applications from scratch.
 - 📫 How to reach me <a href="https://www.linkedin.com/in/aditya-vadrevu/">LinkedIn</a>